Guided Fly Fishing Trips

 SMALL STREAMS & DELAYED HARVEST WATERS (NC, TN, VA) …..

 We fish several drainages of the Appalachians from the Southern Mtns (Asheville/Brevard), Central NC Mtns (Mitchell, Yancey, McDowell Counties) north to the far NW NC Mtns (Watauga, Avery,Ashe, Alleghany)….
 We’ve fished them all and have an intimate knowledge of a lot of watersheds that have trout and smallmouth as I have fished most of them since I was young.
 One secret is knowing how each area fishes in different conditions….then choosing the best one.
 We fish both wild and stocked fish on these trips, and typically these trips we can show you a variety of techniques and you can enjoy learning while catching lots of fish.
 Typically folks are shocked at the high numbers of fish and sometime large fish we catch.
 On a good many trips you’ll have a shot at all three species….brook char, rainbow and brown trout….
 From our Foothills base we have literally several dozen options for these trips and within an hour to three hours away.
-We are fortunate in NC alone to have several thousand miles of trout water that is designated as such and many miles or more that have trout but aren’t designated as trout water.
+We are fortunate in NC alone to have several thousand miles (over 4000 Miles ) of trout water that is designated as such and many miles or more that have trout but aren’t designated as trout water.
 And that isn’t counting all the great water in East TN and SW and Virginia.
 We are literally in a fly fisherman’s paradise.
 These trips are great for all skill levels….
 Here are our rates for these Trips:

 Full Day Wade Trips (Approx 8 hrs Fishing)(Trout or Smallmouth)

 One Angler $250 Two Anglers $325 Three Anglers $375

 One Angler $225 Two Anglers $275 Three Anglers $325